 Laura Ritchie is co-founder and director of The Carrack, a zero-commission, donation- and volunteer-supported art space in Durham.
 Ritchie is passionate about creating opportunities across the arts and working with her community to build safe, inclusive space for underrepresented and emerging artists.
 A ...

 Saba Taj is an interdisciplinary visual artist based in Durham, NC.
 Heavily inspired by Islamic stories and speculative fiction, Taj combines cultural and religious references to explore themes of hybridity and apocalypse.
 She is a 2011 graduate of North Carolina Central University and earned an ...

-Michaela Dwyer is a graduate student in American Studies at the University of North Carolina at Chapel Hill, where she studies place, ‘southernness,’ and performance in relation to the legacies of Black Mountain College and arts infrastructure across the American South.
-She writes about ...
+Michaela Dwyer received her M.A. in American Studies from the University of North Carolina at Chapel Hill, where she studied place, "southernness," and performance in relation to the legacies of Black Mountain College and arts infrastructure across the American South.
+She received her ...